Oguz-Gungor/cataas-client/README.md

 * Application uses swagger ui, it can be reached via http://localhost:8082/swagger-ui/index.html

+## Bonus parts

+* Implementation of bonus parts can be found in optionals branch

 ## Technologies & Libraries
 * Java 21
 * PostgreSQL